mariagorskikh/openmoodify/README.md

 Features

-Paste YouTube links and choose from 10 unique vibes using emojis.
+🎵 Paste YouTube links and choose from 10 unique vibes using emojis.
-Real-time audio processing with visual feedback and loading animations.
+⚙️ Real-time audio processing with visual feedback and loading animations.
-Download or play the transformed audio directly in the browser.
+💾 Download or play the transformed audio directly in the browser.
 Prerequisites

 Before you begin, ensure you have the following installed on your system:

 Python 3.8+
-Node.js 14+ (for optional static file serving) pip (Python package manager)
+Node.js 14+ (optional for static file serving) pip (Python package manager)
 FFmpeg (for audio processing)
 Installation